Man Sentenced to Have Four Fingers Amputated For Theft in Iran

-Iran has sentenced four men to have four fingers amputated each as a punishment for theft and the verdicts have ...
+Iran has sentenced a young man to have four fingers amputated as a punishment for stealing.
+The 2nd Branch of ...

-Read moreIn the past years judicial authorities in Iran have imposed and carried out cruel and inhuman punishments amounting to torture, including hand amputation, flogging and blinding.
+Read moreDetailsIn the past years judicial authorities in Iran have imposed and carried out cruel and inhuman punishments amounting to torture, including hand amputation, flogging and blinding.

 In a shocking statement before the UN Human Rights Council in October 2010, Mohammad Javad Larijani, the head of Iran’s Human Rights Council, denied that such punishments amount to torture, claiming they are “culturally and religiously justified”.